tu8435/pokeagent-speedrun/README.md

 #### 2. **Action & State Logs**
 - Detailed logs automatically created by this starter kit during your agent's run
 - These logs are generated when you run `python agent.py` and include:
-  - All agent actions and decisions
+  - All agent actions and decisions with timestamps
-  - Game state information at each step
+  - Game state information at each step with cryptographic hashes
+  - Performance metrics and decision timing analysis
+  - Anti-cheat verification data for submission validation
-  - Timestamps and performance metrics
+  - LLM interaction logs for debugging and transparency

 #### 3. **Video Evidence**
 - YouTube link to a screen recording showing your complete speedrun